GeorgioFe/cse151a-group-project/README.md

 ### 2. Image Normalization

 Normalization is essential for standardizing the pixel values across all images.
 We will use the following normalization technique:
 - Scaling to [0, 1]: All pixel values will be divided by 255 to scale them to the range [0, 1].
-This is because pixel values in an 8-bit image range from 0 to 255, and dividing by 255 scales them to the desired range.
+This is because pixel values in an 8-bit image range from 0 to 255, and dividing by 255 scales them to the desired range, basically having the same effect as a MinMax normalization.